-'''

 uddiClient.close();

-'''

-The UddiPublisherAssertionExample.java Example
+UddiPublisherAssertionExample.java Example

-Within the uddidemo. zip file is a Java program file,

-UddiPublisherAssertionExample.java.
-This file provides Java programmers with a starting point that demonstrates the key constructs and the sequence in using the Oracle UDDI client library for publisher assertion-related operations.
+The uddidemo.zip file contains a Java program file, UddiPublisherAssertionExample.java, which provides Java programmers with a starting point that demonstrates the key constructs and the sequence in using the OracleAS UDDI Registry client library for publisher assertion-related operations.

-A publisher assertion, which is a UDDI v2.0 feature, is an assertion made by a publisher who is expressing a particular fact about a business registration and its relationships to other business data within the OracleAS UDDI Registry.
-Publisher assertions are used to establish visible relationships between registered data.
+A publisherAssertion, which is a UDDI v2 feature, is an assertion made by a publisher who is expressing a particular fact about a business registration and its relationships to other business data within OracleAS UDDI Registry.
+A publisherAssertion is used to establish visible relationships between registered data.
 Once completed, a set of assertions can be seen by the general inquiry message named findRelatedBusinesses.